Optimizing Pursuant Health Kiosk

 90% of Pursuant users do not make an account and use the kiosk as a ‘guest’.
 Without an account users can not save their health data and track it over time.

 Users are currently required to give an email address to sign up.
+All login and sign up happens on the kiosk interface.
+Pursuant has tried removing the guest option, but saw significantly less usage.

 Current Solutions